yongler/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+   1. Delete the json file under the data folder.

-1. _{ more test cases …​ }_
+   2. Open SIA again and see that it will load the internship applications based on sample data.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** For any bugs found, feel free to raise an issue at our team [repo](https://github.com/AY2122S2-CS2103T-T11-3/tp).
 </div>